Crime in Moldova

-Crime in Moldova, as everywhere in the Post-Soviet states, has risen in the 1990s, after the fall of the Soviet Union, although in recent years there has been an improvement.
+Crime in Moldova rose following the fall of Soviet Union although in recent years there has been an improvement.
 Corruption in Moldova, economic and drug-related crimes are the most visible and predictable results of the deteriorating economic situation.
 Racketeering and the mafia have also risen up during the 1990s and 2000s.
 Petty crimes, such as pickpocketing and street thefts, are also common.